devayanipowar/devayanipowar.github.io/_pages/about.md

 author_profile: true

 header:

-  image: "/images/about.jpg"
+  overlay_image	: "/images/main.jpg"
+  excerpt : I am a full time Master's student and a Data Science Enthusiast who likes to spend much of the time reading books and watching documentaries.

 ---

-I am a full time Master's student and a Data Science Enthusiast who likes to spend much of the time reading books and watching documentaries.